-ACWA Power has developed a corporate level Health, Safety Security and Environment (HSSE) Management System Framework, which outlines the approach taken by ACWA Power concerning HSSE issues, and what should be implemented by Project Companies.
-The framework intends to ensure consistent and well-structured HSSE management between all Projects.
+ACWA Power has developed a corporate level Health, Safety Security and Environment (HSSE) Management System Framework, which outlines the approach taken by ACWA Power with respect to HSSE issues, and what should be implemented by Project Companies.
+The intention of the framework is to ensure consistent and well-structured HSSE management between all Projects.
 The HSEE Management System Framework also provides oversight for Corporate Social Responsibility (CSR) issues.